-22. Graduate destinations, employability and links with employers
+20. Graduate destinations, employability and links with employers

-The University of Worcester and its Institute of Education are committed to developing highly employable graduates through careful course design, engagement with potential employers, and through the development of student employability.
+The University of Worcester and its School of Education are committed to developing highly employable graduates through careful course design, engagement with potential employers, and through the development of student employability.
 Student employability is developed within the course through the provision of opportunities for students to build the skills, understanding and personal attributes required for employment, particularly through work placements, through optional additional qualifications and support for student employment.
 Modules focusing on mentoring and coaching, and appreciating the role of multidisciplinary professionals, contribute to students' employability skills.
 This affords those undertaking the degree the option to work in the following fields and/or roles:

-- > Youth work - Learning Support Mentors - Parent Partnership and Family Support Workers - Advocate for SEN and Disability Rights - > In social care settings: for example as residential and respite care worker; centre manager - > Charities and other disability organisations such as Worcester Snoezelen - > The private sector - > As a special educational needs support assistant in school, FE or HE setting - Social Worker / Health Professional (with further study at post-graduate level)
+- Youth work - Learning Support Mentors - Parent Partnership and Family Support Workers - > Advocate for SEN and Disability Rights - In social care settings: for example as residential and respite care worker; centre manager - > Charities and other disability organisations such as Worcester Snoezelen - > The private sector - As a special educational needs support assistant in school, FE or HE setting - Social Worker / Health Professional (with further study at post-graduate level)

-Access to the UW PGCE programme, School Direct programme or Assessment Only Route (depending on teaching experience) in Primary Education will provide a progression route to QTS for some students following successful completion of the degree.
+Access to the UW PGCE and School Direct programmes will provide progression routes to QTS for some students following successful completion of the degree.
 Graduates may also progress to the MA (Education) including its well established Special and Inclusive Education pathway.